Edwin Diaz earns 50th save in Mariners’ stunning comeback victory over Diamondbacks

 Based on the results of this season, there was little reason to think it would.
 Though Seager won’t allow himself to sink into the spiral of negativity that’s circling him from frustrated fans.

 “What’s cool about baseball is that it doesn’t really matter what you’ve done before that,” Seager said.
 “It’s not like your season starts over or anything like that.
-But what you’ve done in your previous 400-500 at-bats doesn’t matter in that moment.
+But what you’ve done in your previous 400 to 500 at-bats doesn’t matter in that moment.
 It’s just that one at-bat.
 It’s a cool game in that sense.”

 An inning later, Denard Span gave the Mariners the lead in the 10th, crushing a 95-mph fastball off nasty lefty Jake Diekman into the swimming pool in deep right-center to break the 3-3 tie.

 More impressively, Span did it with a broken bat.
-Before Friday’s game, Span noticed a crack in the handle of one of his bats and asked the batboy to put it aside.
-But the batboy only put to the side of the bat rack.
+Before Friday’s game, Span noticed a crack in the handle of one of his bats and asked the bat boy to put it aside.
+But the bat boy only put it to the side of the bat rack.
 So in the 10th, Span mistakenly grabbed the cracked bat on his way to the plate.
 He didn’t even know it after the homer either.

 “I didn’t know it,” he said.
 “I grabbed it without knowing.”